0xPolygon/polygon-docs/docs/tools/wallets/venly/index.md

 ### Step 1: Add the library to your project

-Install the library by downloading it to your project via NPM
+Install the library by downloading it to your project via NPM.

 ```javascript
 npm i @venly/web3-provider